Sirraide/fchk/README.md

 but is untested.
 Building with MSVC is supported.

 ## Build
 This program uses CMake and requires an up-to-date C++23 compiler.
-Dependencies (fmtlib and PCRE2) are downloaded automatically.
+Dependencies (mostly PCRE2) are downloaded automatically.
 To build it, just add it as a subdirectory to your CMake project or build it separately by invoking CMake as usual:
 ```bash